bobmcwhirter/bob.mcwhirter.org/blog/2010-09-12-alarm-clock.md

 embrace of sleep.

-Though, I'm amazed at how efficiently my sleep can adjust to a regular 9 minute interruption, and blow right one past my target wake time.
+Though, I'm amazed at how efficiently my sleep can adjust to a regular 9 minute interruption, and blow right on past my target wake time.

 ![One alarm, 9 minute snooze, late!](/blog/assets/snooze9.png)